 This episode had just about everything you could want — great twists, more backstory, and also a divide that the team now has to overcome.
 There are only two episodes left, and there is a TON of ground to cover.
 Grade: A-.

 What’s coming up on Dark Matter?

 If you head over to the link here, you can see one of the first previews that we have for what’s coming up on the show next.
 (Photo: Syfy.)Love TV?
-Subscribe to our YouTube for video updates!
+Be sure to like CarterMatt on Facebook for more updates!